nicholas-lueth/Crypto/README.md

 Bin 6:
 CEEIVJDPIZYRLFRVMKJRZGTFCIMDFUKFFZJRVZNYWFEVRCNYKVJPYNOZVZVYWJZEEEFJSGZWCEGEPYIVVVEFTPJLRZFVFJVJJEZEZBEVVKZFCGVMZUUUYCXWSRKYGRYIKJIXTFJSFKDXUIJFKVZDZVIFZSEGUEKVKTFJKUFKURIPVZFFBIBVDVKNKIXFSVNZFGEEVFLSBEPYVWFYKRFFIFIXFDTUJFFWEXKYVIWDIFMCYZKURRJDTZZZJVZZBKFVVUFLZZZRSZSEVPFMSKJTTMNVPVWEKXGRKVYVDYVLX
 ```
-In the first bin W is most likely = E based on the frequency analysis of the english language.
+In the first bin W is most likely = E based on the frequency analysis of the English language.
 Based on this information the distance between these two letters (22 - 4 = 18) or as a letter "S".
 If I do this for every bin I get a guess of what the key is.
-At the end I get:
+In the end I get:
 W(22) = E(4) <br>
 22 - 4 = 18 = S <br>
 T(19) = E(4) <br>